 Target group:

-• This support programme is aimed at young migrants who want to obtain a higher education entrance qualification in Germany, prepare for university studies and aim for an academic career and who live in Germany as refugees, Jewish immigrants or late repatriates or their relatives.
+• this support programme is aimed at young migrants who want to obtain a higher education entrance qualification in Germany, prepare for university studies and aim for an academic career and who live in Germany as refugees, Jewish immigrants, or late repatriates or their relatives.

 • You are not older than 30.